TI BASIC (TI 99/4A): Statements

 The ANSI-compatible statements of TI BASIC are DATA, DEF, DIM, END, FOR..TO..STEP..NEXT, GOSUB, GOTO, IF..THEN..ELSE, INPUT, LET, NEXT, ON..GOSUB, ON..GOTO, OPTION BASE, PRINT, RANDOMIZE, READ, REM, RESTORE, RETURN, STOP.
 Most of these operate in the same fashion as their MS counterparts with two additions; RANDOMIZE restarts the random number generator at a given "seed" value, and OPTION BASE sets the first entry in arrays to either 0 or 1, whereas MS is always zero-based.
 To this standard set it added CALL, CLOSE, DISPLAY and OPEN.

 In keeping with the Minimal BASIC standard, IF statements could only perform branches, they could not perform arbitrary statements as was common in almost every other BASIC of the era.
 For instance, code such as:

 is not valid in TI BASIC.
 Instead, this would have to be performed using multiple lines:

-This can easily lead to off-by-one errors if the conversion is not careful about changing the sense of the boolean comparison.
+This can easily lead to off-by-one errors if the conversion is not careful about changing the sense of the Boolean comparison.
 TI BASIC did, however, support the ELSE clause:

 The PRINT statement used colons to separate items on different lines, in addition to the more common comma or semicolon.
 This precluded its use as a statement separator, a concept that TI BASIC did not have.
 This means a line can have only a single statement.
-Due to the way BASIC interpreters work, GOTO-based loops can be sped up significantly by combining code onto a single line, which avoids having to search through the program for line numbers.
-This seemingly minor missing feature may result in much slower code, and adding this feature was part of Extended BASIC.
+Due to the way BASIC interpreters work, GOTO-based loops can be sped up significantly by combining code onto a single line, which reduces the number of lines in the program and the corresponding amount of time needed to find a particular line number.
+This seemingly minor missing feature may result in much slower code, and adding this feature was part of TI Extended BASIC.

 Extensions to the Minimal BASIC system were often not represented directly in BASIC, but were instead accessed via the CALL command and a series of named GPL-based subroutines.
 For instance, CALL CLEAR clears the screen, and CALL KEY returns the keycode of the currently pressed key on the keyboard.
-The language lacked PEEK and POKE so there was no way to create new CALLable code within BASIC, to do this one would require the TI Editor/Assembler, the TI Mini Memory cartridge which included a small assembler, or by using Extended BASIC.
+The language lacked PEEK and POKE so there was no official way to create new CALLable code within BASIC, to do this one would require the TI Editor/Assembler, the TI Mini Memory cartridge which included a small assembler, or by using Extended BASIC.